ElPengu/EdwinsPortfolio/README.md

 - Password: fakePass

 Rest of the directories

-Generally speaking the rest are simply practise.
+Generally speaking, all other content is my own practise.
 Feel free to peruse, maybe you'll find an Easter egg!